FOREX-Euro slides as war in Ukraine stokes inflationary shock

 SINGAPORE, March 7 (Reuters) - The euro tumbled to a fresh 22-month low on the dollar while commodity currencies were swept to multi-month peaks as war in Ukraine sent oil prices spiking and stoked fears of a stagflationary shock that could hammer Europe.

-The euro EUR=EBS fell as much as 1% to $1.0822 in Asia trade, its lowest since May 2020.
-It is down more than 4% since Russia began what it calls a "special military operation" in Ukraine and is not far from testing its 2020 trough of $1.0636.
+The euro EUR=EBS fell as much as 1% to $1.0822 in Asia trade, its lowest since May 2020, before steadying around $1.0882 early in European trade.
+It is down almost 4% since Russia began what it calls a "special military operation" in Ukraine and is not far from testing its 2020 trough of $1.0636.

-It also fell below one Swiss franc EURCHF= for the first time since the Swiss quit their euro peg in 2015, hitting 0.9970.
+It also fell below parity on the Swiss franc EURCHF= for the first time since the Swiss quit their euro peg in 2015, hitting 0.9970.

 Oil futures, which surged more than 20% last week, leapt to highs not seen since 2008 as the United States and Europe mulled bans on Russian imports.
 Wheat Wv1 hit a 14-year high.
 MKTS/GLOB

-The Australian and New Zealand dollars each rose 0.9% to four-month peaks.
+The Australian and New Zealand dollars each rose 0.9% to touch four-month peaks.
 AUD/

 "The euro is being picked on," said Sean Callow at Westpac in Sydney. "(The war) is on Europe's doorstep," he said.